Is mortgage refinancing right for me?

 - You're current on your home loan payments

-- You have at least 5% equity for most loans, or at least 2.25% if you have a Bank of America FHA mortgage.
-(Please note that the amount can vary depending upon your circumstances.)
+- You have at least 5% equity for most loans, or at least 2.25% if you have a Bank of America FHA mortgage.2 (Please note that the amount can vary depending upon your circumstances.)
+Keep in mind that you will likely have to pay mortgage insurance each month if you refinance a sum greater than 80% of your home’s appraised value.

 If you think you're not eligible for a traditional refinance but have been current on your home loan payments for at least the past six months, you may still qualify for mortgage refinancing through the Home Affordable Refinance Program.